|CALCULUS IN ONE VARIABLE||FMAA05|

 be able to show capability to explain mathematical reasoning in a structured and logically clear way.

 Part 2.
 Complex numbers and polynomials.
 The concept of primitive function.
 Simple integration methods: partial integration and change of variable.
 Partial fractions.
 Definition of an integral.
 Riemann sums.
 Geometrical and other applications of integrals.
 Improper integrals.
 Differential equations of first order: linear and with separable variables.
-Linear differential equations with constant coefficients.
+Linear differential equations.
 Solving homogeneous and certain inhomogeneous equations.
 Applications.
 The Taylor and Maclaurin formulae.
 Expansion of elementary functions.
 The importance of the remainder term.
 Applications of Maclaurin expansions.
 Problem solving within the above areas.

 Persson, A. & Böiers, L-C.: Analys i en variabel, chapters 0-9, appendices A-B. Studentlitteratur 2003.
 ISBN 91-44-02056-2.

-Diehl, S: Inledande geometri för högskolestudier.
-Lund 2008.
+Diehl, S: Inledande matematik för högskolestudier.
+Lund 2006.

 Name: Part B1.

 Higher education credits: 8.
 Grading scale: UG.
 Assessment: Written test comprising theory and problem solving.
-Three computational ability tests must be passed before the examination.
+A computation ability test must be passed before the examination.
 One assignment (oral and in writing) must be passed before the examination.
 Contents: See above, part 1.

 Higher education credits: 7.
 Grading scale: UG.
 Assessment: Written test comprising theory and problem solving.
 One assignment (oral and in writing) must be passed before the examination.
 Contents: The whole course, but with emphasis on part 2 above.